Feed Me Books Friday: Noticing Differences

 Unusual is OK.

-To spur the social-emotional development of valuing differences, I love a book that we came upon by chance on one of our library visits.
-Big Little Elephant, by Valeri Gorbachev, tells the story of a young elephant looking for playmates.
+, by Valeri Gorbachev, tells the story of a young elephant looking for playmates.
 When he comes upon a frog, a turtle, and a heron playing together, he is thrilled to join them.
 However, they soon realize that diving in the water and jumping rope are just not safe for small creatures when an elephant is involved.
 Sad Little Elephant is encouraged by his parents to find different activities they can enjoy together, and Little Elephant realizes his size and abilities can help his friends enjoy kite-flying on a windless day and pretending to be firefighters.
 We talked about the social dynamics: how Little Elephant felt when the friends decided he couldn’t play with them, how the friends felt when they realized how special Little Elephant really was, feelings of exclusion and belonging.
 It’s a lovely story to use in discussing unique qualities or just to encourage positive interactions among friends.

 Unique is Not Ridiculous